Learning

 Collecting cards from cocoa

-Children who collected these cards could trade them, or use them to learn semaphore.
+Children who collected these cards could trade them, or use them to learn semaphore or as a bookmark.

 The Kaiser's Last Will